 - Conversion rate

 These KPIs can be classified into on-mail and off-mail.
-First five metrics on the list are on-mail as they are related to users’ actions directly in the email message.
+The first five metrics on the list are on-mail as they are related to users’ actions directly in the email message.
 Off-mail metrics refer to everything that happens further on your website or at any other destination, and, in our case, it’s a conversion rate.

 Now let’s dive deep into each indicator to see why it matters and how to improve it.